Tearsheet

 AI Analysis | Feedback

-• Commercial Businesses: This category encompasses a vast array of businesses such as offices, retail stores, restaurants, hotels, shopping centers, and healthcare facilities that require regular waste collection, recycling, and disposal services.
+• Commercial Customers: This category comprises various businesses, such as offices, retail stores, restaurants, and other commercial establishments that require waste management and recycling solutions.

 AI Analysis | Feedback